maikg/JSONSchema/README.md

     // When specifying a custom validation when using this syntax, it is called always
     // whenever the actual type matches one of the expected types, except when the actual
     // type is NULL.
+    //
+    // This currently only works for "flat" types: string, number, boolean and NULL.
     $obj->includes('name', Schema::TYPE_STRING | Schema::TYPE_NULL, function($str) {
         // Only called when $root['name'] is a string.
     });